rjswenson/publicly_opinionated/README.md

 What I want from you, and seriously [literally](https://www.google.com/search?q=definition%20literal&rct=j) no pressure, is to read one thing a day, or do one thing that I mention in one of my articles, or listen to one of my audio segments, or make one pull request to github.
 In fact, I'd call it a win if you could describe what [Github](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) is to me, your dog, or [cthulhu](https://www.youtube.com/embed/Ob7PfxvJCN0) at some point over a warm meal.

-So, will you join me in this crazy endevour?
+So, will you join me in this crazy endeavour?
 - download git as mentioned [previous](https://help.github.com/desktop/guides/getting-started/installing-github-desktop/)
 - read [guides](https://help.github.com/articles/set-up-git/) on how to install git and ssh and other fun stuff if you want
 - download this `repo` via [zip](http://stackoverflow.com/questions/2751227/how-to-download-source-in-zip-format-from-github/34174216#34174216) is the easiest way to get up and running though